Codecademy/docs/content/cpp/concepts/math-functions/terms/modf/modf.md

 The `modf()` function takes two parameters:

 - `number`, a floating point value (`double`, `float` or `long double`) to split into integral and fractional parts.
 - `integralPart`, a pointer to floating point value to store the integral part.
-It will have the same type and sign as the `number`.
+It will have the same type and sign as `number`.

-The `modf()` function returns:

-- the fractional part of the `number` with the same sign as the `number`
+The `modf()` function returns the fractional part of `number` with the same sign as `number`.

 ## Example